jeopard/historical-bank-ruby/README.md

 You can use it as your default bank and keep calling the standard `money` gem methods (`Money#exchange_to`, `Bank#exchange_with`).
 On top of that, we've added a few more methods that allow accessing historical rates (`Money#exchange_to_historical`, `Bank#exchange_with_historical`).

+This gem was initially developed in Skyscanner.
+However as far as I know, Skyscanner no longer does Ruby development, so I doubt that the [original repo](https://github.com/Skyscanner/historical-bank-ruby) will ever receive any updates.

 ### Base currency